-When you select: You can: Select Source Select and play music from your USB port, auxiliary input jack (line in) or stream music from your Bluetooth-enabled phone.
-Press OK to select, then scroll to choose from: USB: Press OK to access music plugged into your USB port.
+When you select: You can: Select Source SYNC USB: Press OK to access music plugged into your USB port.
 You can also plug in devices to charge them (if supported by your device).
 Once connected, the system indexes any readable media files.
 (The time required to complete this depends on the size of the media content being indexed.)
 If Autoplay is on, you can access media files randomly as they are indexed.
 If turned off, indexed media is not available until the indexing process is complete.
 SYNC is capable of indexing thousands of average size media and notifies you if the maximum indexing file size is reached.
-Bluetooth Audio: This is a phone-dependent feature which allows you to stream music playing on your Bluetooth-enabled phone.
+Bluetooth Audio : This is a phone-dependent feature which allows you to stream music playing on your Bluetooth-enabled phone.
 If supported by your device, you can press SEEK to play the previous or next track.
-Line in: Press OK to select and play music from your portable music player over the vehicle's speakers.
-Note: If you have already connected a device to the USB port, you cannot access the line in feature.
+SYNC Line In: Press OK to select and play music from your portable music player over the vehicle's speakers.Note: If you have already connected a device to the USB port, you cannot access the line in feature.
 Some digital media players require both USB and line in ports to stream data and music separately.